All your answers for

 - In custom folder, create following folders: peace, warlow, warhigh, war, gameover, menu

-- Copy all your ogg's to appropriate folders
+- Copy all your MP3's or OGG's to the appropriate folders

 You can turn off the original soundtrack in Sound settings in-game.